QuackSnack/QuackSnackFront/README.md

 # Description

-This project contains the frontend of a web-application that propose the typical services of any food chain.
-This project is purely educational.
+This project contains the frontend of a web-application called **FoodDistribution** that propose the typical services of any food chain.
+This project and the web-application is made purely as an educationnal purpose.

-Click here to see the [backend](https://github.com/GregoryHue/srfcBack).
+Click here to see the [backend](https://github.com/GregoryHue/FoodDistributionBack).

 # Setup

 This setup was made on a Debian 11 distro, using the Windows 11 WSL.
+The project is placed in `/home/user/dev/FoodDistributionFront`.

 ## Dependencies